ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    exposed, abusers can gain insight into the effectiveness and delivery rates of spam campaigns.

-   Final disposition of a message is always a matter of local policy.
+   Final handling of a message is always a matter of local policy.
 An operator that wishes to favor DMARC policy over SPF policy, for example, will disregard the SPF policy, since enacting an SPF- determined rejection prevents evaluation of DKIM; DKIM might otherwise pass, satisfying the DMARC evaluation.
 There is a trade-